 It’s important to keep an eye on your D&B rating to ensure your business remains in good standing, as it could affect future business deals.
 Here’s everything you need to know about it.

 What is a Dun and Bradstreet credit rating?
 Simply put, it’s a rating of how financially stable your business is.

 Dun and Bradstreet is a credit reporting bureau focused on the commercial sector.
-It compiles a list of information on businesses to assist interested parties with the decision-making process, whether it’s for investment purposes, business loans and credit cards, long-term lease agreements or even financing equipment.
+It compiles a list of information on businesses to assist interested parties with the decision-making process, whether it’s for investment purposes, business loans and small-business credit cards, long-term lease agreements or even financing equipment.
 This information is represented by a rating known as the Dun and Bradstreet credit rating or D&B rating.

 A D&B rating is broken down into two segments to provide accurate and fair information on companies.
 These two parts indicate the financial strength of the company and the company’s composite credit appraisal.